apache/spark/BREEZE.rst

           DockerHub.
 You need to be logged in to the registry in order to be able to pull/push from and you need to be committer to push to Apache Airflow' GitHub registry.

-  --github-registry GITHUB_REGISTRY
-          GitHub registry used.
-GitHub has legacy Packages registry and Public Beta Container registry.

-          Default: ghcr.io.

-          If you use this flag, automatically --use-github-registry flag is enabled.

-                 ghcr.io docker.pkg.github.com

   -g, --github-repository GITHUB_REPOSITORY
           GitHub repository used to pull, push images when cache is used.
           Default: apache/airflow.